vonrinehart95/ENGL-235/Log1.md

 writer needs to know the audience and work for them.
 - The GitHub tutorial went pretty smooth.
 Having another open tab with the instructions made it easier to go step by step to creating the account.
 I noticed that the instructions were very simple and brief.
+There were also very helpful visual aids that helped in seeing what it looked like before and after.